For Graduate Students

 To participate in OCI, you must have an account in Handshake, our online recruiting system.
 This system manages the OCI program and allows you to find and apply to jobs and schedule interviews.
 To get started, all students must participate in a mandatory online GWSB OCI Orientation, which will teach you how to use the OCI module in Handshake and review policies and guidelines for participating in the program.
 Once you have passed the quiz at the end of the orientation, you will be taken to a form to request access to OCI.
 The career center manually approves access, and you can expect to gain access to the program within 48 hours of submitting your request.

-Interviews take place in either the University Career Center in Old Main (corner of 20th and F), or in Duques Hall (corner of 22nd and G).
+Interviews take place in either the University Career Center at 1922 F Street NW or in Duquès Hall at 2201 G Street NW.
 Log into Handshake to view the orientation and get started.

 As in any other job-searching activity, your participation in the OCI Program is governed by the policies in the Student Code of Conduct Students are held to the following standards with regard to their participation in the OCI Program: